Skip to main content

 Contracts in Sports Law

 Beyond liability waivers, contract law issues often arise in sports.
-Every professional athlete has a contract that specifies how much they will be paid for their employment services and how long they will play for the specified team.
-Sometimes, they can even be punished if they get out of line or fail to support a gay or lesbian rights issue, even if it’s not in the contract. etc. NBA athletes have recently come under fire for trying to criticize communist Chinese human rights abuses and slave labor camps, for example.
+Every professional athlete has a contract that specifies how much they will be paid for their employment services and how long they will play for the selected team.
+Sometimes, they can even be punished if they get out of line or fail to support a gay or lesbian rights issue, even if it’s not in the contract.
+Etc. NBA athletes have recently come under fire for trying to criticize communist Chinese human rights abuses and slave labor camps, for example.

 Sports Agents